jasonbayton/11ty/_src/android/android-enterprise-faq/enrolment-failed-delete-wp.md

 ---
 There are a few options available:

-**Reboot the device and re-enrol** as sometimes all it takes is a reboot, and the EMM will prompt it’s deletion as it provisions the profile once again.
+**Reboot the device and re-enrol** as sometimes all it takes is a reboot, and the EMM will prompt its deletion as it provisions the profile once again.

 **Manually delete the work profile** by heading to *Settings &gt; Accounts*.
 The work profile will be listed and should be removable here.